The Daily Texan: Notable staff alumni

-A number of comic artists who began at the Texan have gone on to attain commercial success.
+A number of cartoonists who began at the Texan have gone on to attain commercial success.
 The most notable of these are Chris Ware, creator of Jimmy Corrigan, the Smartest Kid on Earth; Berkeley Breathed, creator of Academia Waltz, the predecessor to Bloom County; and Robert Rodriguez, director of Sin City.
-Hepcats by Martin Wagner and Eyebeam by Sam Hurt also found continued success after their creators left the University of Texas at Austin.
-A number of Texan cartoonists have later worked in animation, among them Divya Srinivasan, the author of Little Owl’s Night and other children’s picture books.
+Hepcats, by Martin Wagner, and Eyebeam, by Sam Hurt, also found continued success after their creators left the University of Texas at Austin.
+A number of Texan cartoonists later worked in animation, among them Divya Srinivasan, the author of Little Owl’s Night and other children’s picture books.